Air Berlin to step up restructuring to return to profit

-FRANKFURT Air Berlin, the German airline partly owned by Etihad Airways, will have to step up restructuring and could cut more jobs as it struggles to return to profit, its chief executive said on Monday.
+FRANKFURT Air Berlin (AB1.DE), the German airline partly owned by Etihad Airways, will have to step up restructuring and could cut more jobs as it struggles to return to profit, its chief executive said on Monday.

-The finances of Air Berlin, Germany's No.2 carrier after Lufthansa, have been deteriorating for several years as it struggled to halt losses and manage its debts following a period of rapid growth.
+The finances of Air Berlin, Germany's No.2 carrier after Lufthansa (LHAG.DE), have been deteriorating for several years as it struggled to halt losses and manage its debts following a period of rapid growth.

 Late on Sunday, Air Berlin unveiled its fifth annual loss in six years and called on investors including Abu Dhabi-based Etihad to stump up more cash by buying bonds.

-The recapitalisation will inject 450 million euros (370.34 million pounds) into its accounts by the end of 2014 and return Air Berlin to a positive equity ratio, which means its assets will exceed its debts again.
+The recapitalization will inject 450 million euros into its accounts by the end of 2014 and return Air Berlin to a positive equity ratio, which means its assets will exceed its debts again.

-To fix its finances and return to profit in the long run, Air Berlin is cutting 900 jobs, or 10 percent of its workforce, and slashing unprofitable routes under its "Turbine" restructuring programme.
+To fix its finances and return to profit in the long run, Air Berlin is cutting 900 jobs, or 10 percent of its workforce, and slashing unprofitable routes under its "Turbine" restructuring program.

 "But I have come to the conclusion that Turbine, as it is set up now, is simply not enough," CEO Wolfgang Prock-Schauer told journalists during a conference call on Monday.